Submit a Review & Earn an Amazon Gift Card

 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Potent and selective inhibitor of human NaV1.3 and NaV1.1 channels (IC50 values are 13 and 23 nM respectively).
+ICA 121431 is a potent and selective inhibitor of human NaV1.3 and NaV1.1 channels (IC50 values are 13 and 23 nM respectively).
 Exhibits up to 1,000 fold selectivity against other TTX-sensitive or resistant sodium channels (IC50 values are >10 μM for human NaV1.5 and NaV1.8 channels).
 Interacts with an inhibitory interaction site distinct from those bound by TTX and local anesthetic-like modulators.

 |Storage||Store at +4°C|